Sources of capital growth: Abstract

 \section{Abstract}

-Data from national accounts show no effect of change in net saving, in ratio to market-value capital, on change in growth rate of market-value capital (capital acceleration).
-Thus it appears that capital growth and acceleration arrive without help from net saving.
-We explore ways in which this is possible, and discuss implications for economic teaching and public policy. \\
+Data from national accounts suggest that net saving, at the collective scale, contributes less than 8\% to growth in capital value.
+We explore ways in which this is possible, and discuss implications for economic teaching and public policy. \\ \\

 \hypertarget{introduction}{